bliptrip/node-gphoto2/README.md

 # node-gphoto2

+This is a fork of lwille/node-gphoto2 with some fixes in build.gyp file to actually use pkg-config for configuring location of libgphoto2 libraries and headers, and some changes to src/camera_helpers.cc to include readonly flags in settings request.

 [![Build Status](https://travis-ci.org/lwille/node-gphoto2.svg?branch=master)](https://travis-ci.org/lwille/node-gphoto2)
 [![NPM version](https://badge.fury.io/js/gphoto2.svg)](http://badge.fury.io/js/gphoto2)

 [Become a Patron](https://www.patreon.com/lwille)

 A Node.js wrapper for [libgphoto2](http://www.gphoto.org).
 Useful for remote controlling of DSLRs and other digital cameras supported by [gphoto2](http://www.gphoto.org).

 The included test application currently allows you to